GowthamInti/VisOdoPCNN/Readme.md

 Downloand ptlflow from[here](https://github.com/hmorimitsu/ptlflow)

-and export the path
+and export the path so that the flow models cna be accessed directly

+    ```bash
     export PYTHON_PACKAGE_PATH="/path/to/ptlflow/ptlflow"

 The models can be run directly on Kitti dataset using optical flow models as ptllflow models